 A great liberal arts education should be complemented with professional development and career preparation.

 - Columbia College is a place for students to excel.
 In addition to a rigorous liberal arts education, our students receive four years of personalized advising setting them up to graduate with a plan to succeed in their chosen career.

 - The Institute for Leadership and Professional Excellence is unique to Columbia College.
 The Institute provides the support students need to build a career portfolio beginning in their first year including multiple real-world experiences and high-impact internships.
 Our four-year commitment to professional development offers the promise of job preparation and economic independence.

 - The Women’s College offers over 30 majors, a premedical program, and individualized programs of study.
-More than half of Columbia College alumnae pursue advanced degrees, including law school or medical school.
+Approximately one-third of Columbia College graduates pursue advanced degrees, including law school or medical school.

 Students who spend more time with professors do better academically and are more confident of their career choices.